 “Coming through,” another voice yelled.
 Agnes Findley was recognizable only by the wildly striped hat clamped over her silver hair.
 Ted darted around the counter to steady her burden before it spilled on the floor.

 “Did I hear you say you’re mailing out a thousand of these?”
 Andy asked as they lined the boxes up on the counter for Ted to process.

 “One thousand and sixty-seven envelopes, to be exact,” Agnes said.
 “Who knew so many people would be into cheap wine?”

 “Good, cheap wine.”
 The shoulders of Edie’s coat glistened with stray snowflakes, and her eyes glinted and sparked.
-The Carding Academy’s Winter Solstice Celebration was her favorite event of the year, and the cheap wine contest had been her idea.
+The Carding Academy’s Imminent Spring Celebration was her favorite event of the year, and the cheap wine contest had been her idea.